-Small Company Risk - The FundX ETF and Aggressive ETF may invest in Underlying ETFs that invest in small capitalization companies.
+Small Company Risk - The FundX ETF, Aggressive ETF") and Conservative ETF may invest in Underlying ETFs that invest in small capitalization companies.
 As a result, your investment will be subject to small company risk.
 Small company risk is the risk that, due to limited product lines, markets or financial resources, dependence on a relatively small management group or other factors, small companies may be more vulnerable than larger companies to adverse business or economic developments.
 Securities of small companies are generally less liquid and more volatile than securities of larger companies or the market averages.
 In addition, small companies may not be as well-known to the investing public as large companies, may not have institutional ownership and may have only cyclical, static or moderate growth prospects.
 In addition, the performance of an Underlying ETF may be adversely affected during periods when the smaller capitalization stocks are out-of-favor with investors.
 Under normal market conditions, the Advisor intends to hold small company funds only when small company stocks are outperforming large company stocks.

-Large Company Risk - Large capitalization companies may fall out of favor with investors based on market and economic conditions.
+Large Company Risk - The FundX ETF, Aggressive ETF") and Conservative ETF may invest in Underlying ETFs that invest in Large capitalization companies that may fall out of favor with investors based on market and economic conditions.
 In return for the relative stability and low volatility of large capitalization companies, the Fund's value may not rise as much as the value of funds that focus on companies with smaller market capitalizations.